lace-wing/lacy-ubc-math-project/src/defaults.typ

 /// - func (function): The original container function.
 /// - args (dictionary): The original non-content arguments for the function.
 /// - items (dictionary): Items that can show up as content.
+/// - config (dictionary): The config used by the container's feeder.
 /// -> content
 #let question-container(
   func,